 Your total annual exposure for a serious accident or injury is the Coinsurance Out of Pocket Max Plus your Deductible.
 For the family it the family limited added together.
 After you spend this on your medical expenses, the insurance company will pay any additional medical expenses.
 This is the reason you need to have health insurance is to limit your medical dollars and protect you from bankruptcy.

-Above are two examples that you can consider to help understand 80/20 and 100/0 coinsurance.
-The left side to the right are increasing medical expense dollars.
+Above are two examples that you can consider to help understand 80/20, 70/30, 60/40 or 50/50 (First number is the insurance company portion, and the second number is your portion (80% paid by insurance company and 20% paid by the insured until the Out of Pocket Max is met)) and 100/0 coinsurance.
+The left side to the right is increasing medical expense dollars.

 Copays are a benefit in some plans that lets you get into the doctors office for a certain price $25, $30, $35, or $50 for example.
 Some have two levels of copay for general doctors and specialists.
 Some plans do cover lab work, but most lab expenses will be billed to you review your plans specifics to be sure.
 These copays do not count toward your annual deductible.
 Some plans are available without any copays, and removing this feature can reduce the premium.
 You can consider this if you do not go to the doctor often.
 Some plans have unlimited visits and some have limited visits such as 3, 4 or 6.
 Please review you plan with your agent to understand any limits.